The Luxurious and Budget Friendly Hostels of Europe

 The highlights about my stay at DREAM hostel, Bratislava, has to be the amazing and spacious lounging area, near the reception, and not to forget the comfy patented DREAM bed.
 Breakfast is charged at € 3, and is recommended to have a healthy start to the day, though you can always make use of the kitchen and cook your own food.

 Hostels of Europe – Nitra Glycerin Hostel, Nitra, Slovakia

 Nitra Glycerin Hostel was created by two travellers who, after returning from a long trip, wanted to create a place representing and combining everything they had seen.
 A peaceful and fun place where everything is made to make you feel comfortable.
 A place made by travellers for travellers.

 The hostel is a quaint comfortable sanctuary for backpackers in the not so popular town of Nitra.
 The rooms are spacious, and the beds are equally comfortable, but it’s the common area that fascinated me the most.
-Equipped with a snooker table, play station, and a high speed WiFi, it was the perfect place to hang out with fellow travellers and share endless stories.
+Equipped with a snooker table, play station, and a high speed WiFi, it was the perfect place to hang out with fellow solo travellers and share endless stories.

 The hostel is located adjacent to TESCO superstore, making it super easy and convenient to stock up groceries for the duration of your stay, as a stay at NITRA Glycerin Hostel, is perfect to disconnect from the world, and reconnect with yourself.

 If you are travelling with your family, and are stuck at the planning stage, then this guide about Planning a Euro Trip With Family, will definitely help you out.